 Ed left the agency business in 1975 and soon partnered with Media Industry Newsletter publisher, Bill Barlow, in a new venture.
 Ed reprised his media cost guide concept, which became an ad-supported quarterly in 1978, and developed the idea for a monthly magazine designed for the top 1,000 advertisers, Ad Forum.
 Both were sold to Adweek in 1985.

 In 1982, Ed founded Media Dynamics, Inc., a publishing and consulting company.
-Media Dynamics' publications include TV Dimensions Intermedia Dimensions, Magazine Dimensions, Consumer Dimensions, Radio Dimensions and Internet Dimensions.
+Media Dynamics' publications include TV Dimensions, Cross-Platform Dimensions (formerly Intermedia Dimensions), Magazine Dimensions, Consumer Dimensions, Radio Dimensions and Internet Dimensions.
 Media Dynamics has also published the newsletter, Media Matters, since 1986 and created a collection of Special Reports that focus on targeted areas of the media, like spot TV, cable, ad receptivity, CPMs and upfront cost estimates.

 In addition, Media Dynamics, Inc. has spent several decades consulting on a variety of media issues, most notably agency/client interactions on the media function, the hiring of independent media buying services and the evaluation of agency/media buying performance.